DelphinusLab/zkWasm/README.md

 Please see zkWASM continuation batcher at https://github.com/DelphinusLab/continuation-batcher for batching proof with host circuits and verifier generation in smart contracts.

 # Operations Spec [WIP]
-We uses z3 (https://github.com/Z3Prover/z3) to check that all operation are compiled to zkp circuits correctly.
+We use z3 (https://github.com/Z3Prover/z3) to check that all operations are compiled to zkp circuits correctly.

 [This is a WIP project, only sample code are provided here.
 Please contact xgao@zoyoe.com for state circuit customization and application integration.